dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 > **RFC Editor's Note:** Please remove this section prior to publication of a
 > final version of this document.

+## Since draft-connolly-cfrg-xwing-kem-04

+- Note that ML-KEM decapsulation key check is not required.

 ## Since draft-connolly-cfrg-xwing-kem-03